 SIL's approach to its outsourcing activity is documented within its Third Party Supplier Risk Policy.
-Where the Company outsources critical or important operational functions, services and activities it remains fully responsible for discharging all of its regulatory obligations.
+Where the Company outsources critical or important operational functions, services and activities it remains fully responsible for discharging all of its regulatory obligations, including the Consumer Duty requirement.
 To do this SIL sets the following high level principles: